Srigandhan/Lawn_Mower/README.md

-# LObstacle Detection And Avoidance using Sonar
+# Obstacle Detection And Avoidance using Sonar